will-hanabi-bot/rust-bot/README.md

 - Takes notes during the game on what it thinks each player knows about their own hand.
 - Can replay completed games on hanab.live and offer suggested actions.

-This was mainly an experiment to see if Rust was a good language for me (it isn't), so future development will be limited.

 ## Running locally

 - You'll need to have Rust and cargo (Rust's package manager) installed.
 There are instructions [here](https://www.rust-lang.org/tools/install).